top of page

 • 5 min read

-Before getting into their lending products, it helps to understand the company behind them:
+Before diving into Coastal Payment Systems commercial lending products, it’s important to understand the company behind them:

-Given CPS is not a traditional bank, their role tends toward being a loan broker or facilitator (connecting you to lenders) rather than underwriting everything themselves.
+CPS is not a traditional bank.
+Instead, their role tends to be that of a loan broker or facilitator.
+They connect businesses to lenders.

 Loan Type